-Glenville State College started offering degree programs completely online Fall 2018.
+Glenville State College started offering degree programs completely online in the Fall of 2018.
 Following are course implementation plans by year and semester for each of these programs mapping out when courses will be offered online as part of each program.

 Following are all of the General Education courses that are available online for online degrees.
-For more information on General Education requirements see page 100.
+For more information on General Education requirements see page 104.

 Humanities Natural Sciences and Mathematics

 CART 101 ENVR 101

 ENGL 101 MATH 106

 ENGL 102 MATH 115

 ENGL 203 SCNC 101

 ENGL 206

 FNAR 100 Social Sciences

-MUSC 200 HIST 207
+MUSC 200 ECON 201

-HIST 208
+ECON 202

-Technology ECON 201
+Technology GEOG 203

-CSCI 101 ECON 202
+CSCI 101 HIST 207

-CSCI 267 GEOG 203
+CSCI 267 HIST 208

 POSC 203

 Health and Physical Education PSYC 201

 PED 201 SOCL 205

-SOCS 225
+PED 301 SOCS 225

-Implementation plan of core courses for the online Associate of Arts in General Studies.
-For more details about the AS General Studies see page 109.
+Implementation plan of core courses for the online Bachelor of Science in Business Administration Management.
+For more details about the BS Business Administration see page 140.